learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 </html>
 ```

 Open the file locally.
-In addition to "Hello World!" beng displayed, you should
+In addition to "Hello World!" being displayed, you should
 also see "This content added by JavaScript," confirming the code successfully
 ran.